chloe238/manage-digital-ingest-flet-CollectionBuilder/README.md

 Developed for Grinnell College Libraries to streamline the digital object ingest process for CollectionBuilder static sites.

-## 🔗 Related
+## 🔗 Related Repository

-For Alma Digital workflows, see the separate **Manage Digital Ingest: Alma Edition** application.
+For Alma Digital workflows, see the **manage-digital-ingest-flet-Alma** repository.